-Height information is produced in the form of digital terrain model (DTM) style data.
-Gridded height information is averaged from the 50 m resolution Land-Form PANORAMA dataset to a resolution of 200 m and rounded down to the nearest 1 m value.
-See chapter 3.
+Height information is produced in the form of DTM-style data.
+Gridded height information is averaged from the 50-m resolution Land-Form PANORAMA dataset to a resolution of 200 m and rounded down to the nearest 1-m value.
+See chapter 2 in the technical specification.